DaveDaCoda/FSMLight/README.md

 That's it!

-In the case that a machine has a Stop state (like the end of a complex game sequene), then SingleStep() will return false.
+In the case that a machine has a Stop state (like the end of a complex game sequence), then SingleStep() will return false.
 It is perfectly OK to ommit Stop states.
 Some machines just run forever, like user input processing.